How to Open an Urn

 So water scattering urns are designed to float briefly while you say your goodbyes, then gracefully sink to the ocean floor to biodegrade and send your loved one’s ashes into the seven seas.

-Many earth-conscious families also choose biodegradable urns for scattering when pouring out the remains.
-Sometimes this is at sea, other times into a river or lake, and still other times the scattering happens on a mountain, national forest, favorite park, or in your backyard.
+As laws permit, sometimes this is at sea, other times into a river or lake, and still other times the scattering happens on a mountain, national forest, favorite park, or even in your backyard.

 With a scattering urn like the “tube” urns in the video above, you have the option to bury or recycle the urn after use.
 This provides you with an attractive urn for the funeral, memorial service, or scattering ceremony, while minimizing the impact on the environment.